neelsmith/cite-architecture.org/index.md

 ### Implementations ###

-See [an overview of github repositories](repos) with work related to the CITE architecture.
+- See [an overview of github repositories](repos) with work related to the CITE architecture.
+- See [live specifications](living-docs) from a selection of implementations.